Fancy-Templates/latex-exam/README.md

 #### Examples

 You can use the `examples` environment to present examples (e.g., for each subtask).
-The environment will automatically detect the number of examples and use the phrase `Beispiel` or `Beispiele` accordingly.
+The environment will automatically detect the number of examples and use the phrase `Beispiel` or `Beispiele` accordingly (yet, similarly to the point calculation, this requires a second run).

 ```latex
 \begin{examples}